cockroachdb/docs/src/current/v24.1/set-up-physical-cluster-replication.md

     Once the standby cluster has made a connection to the primary cluster, the standby will pull the topology of the primary cluster and will distribute the replication work across all nodes in the primary and standby.

-1. To view the virtual clusters on the standby, run:
+1. To view all virtual clusters on the standby, run:

     {% include_cached copy-clipboard.html %}
     ~~~ sql